 2003 : The all-weather pitches on Broughton's Albert Park, were managed by Broughton Leisure Centre and were in a state of disrepair.

-2006 : The restored changing rooms opened as a facility for meetings and provisions for a much needed youth club.
+2006 : Late in this year, the restored rooms opened as a facility for meetings and provisions for a much needed youth club along with a brand new 3G pitch

-2007 : The new pitch was opened and BAG commissioned research into the setting up of a separate not-for-profit company to manage the asset.
+2007 : The new pitch was officially opened early in 2007.
+BAG commissioned research into the setting up of a separate not-for-profit company to manage the asset.

-Over 2007/2008 Salford Primary Care Trust invested £100,000 in the changing rooms creating a family friendly facility which can be used by people of all ages.
+2008 : We became Albert's of Salford as a Community Interest Company.
+CIC.
+During 2007/2008 Salford Primary Care Trust invested £100,000 in the indoor space creating a family friendly facility which can be used by people of all ages.

 2010 : A grant was received from Salford City Council to erect a 'ball stop' fence, to safeguard users in front of the building